Dramamine does not effectively relieve nasal or sinus congestion as it is designed to treat motion sickness, not congestion symptoms.

 Using Dramamine off-label for congestion might lead to unintended consequences:

-• Ignoring more effective therapies that target inflammation directly
+- Ignoring more effective therapies that target inflammation, mucus, or swollen nasal blood vessels directly

-Self-medicating with inappropriate drugs delays proper care and may worsen conditions if infections progress unchecked.
+Self-medicating with inappropriate drugs can delay proper care and may worsen conditions if infections or severe allergy symptoms progress unchecked.

 Better Alternatives for Nasal Congestion Relief